PromptSmith-OSS/promptsmith/README.md

 ### Features in the future
+> These features were not planned in the beginning but could be added in the future.

 - [ ] Prompt Compression, to reduce the cost of token usage but still maintain the quality of prompts
 - [ ] SaaS version of Prompt Smith.
+- [ ] Trace of prompt usage.
 - [ ] Webhook support.
 - [ ] Prompt Management through CLI.
 - [ ] Integration with analytics tools, such as Google Analytics, Mixpanel, etc.